qu-gg/BnB-LootGenerator/README.md

 <hr>

-LootGenerator is a local- and (soon-to-be) web-based application to handle Gun and Lootsplosion generation in the Nerdvana TTRPG, <a href="https://nerdvanagames.myshopify.com/">Bunkers & Badasses</a>.
+LootGenerator is a local application to handle Gun and Lootsplosion generation in the Nerdvana TTRPG, <a href="https://nerdvanagames.myshopify.com/">Bunkers & Badasses</a>.
 Additionally, it includes transcribed roll tables from the source book for all item types in the game.

 ## Running:
 Currently this program is a PyQT GUI application in which the user can specify specific gun attributes to roll with.